powderflask/bootstrap-extras/README.md

  > npm make:dev;       # build, serve, and open docs on dev

 TO DO:
+ - improve options to pass ajax object, merged with ajax defaults (see Select2)
  - add explicit credits here
  - build out other components
  - unit tests!!